Vitamin K Deficiency Bleeding (VKDB) in a Newborn Baby

-Your child’s healthcare provider will look at their health history.
-The healthcare provider will also check your baby for signs of bleeding.
-Your baby may need lab tests to measure his or her blood clotting times.
+The healthcare provider will look at your baby's health history.
+They will also check your baby for signs of bleeding.
+Your baby may need lab tests to measure their blood clotting times.
 The results of these tests can help your child’s healthcare provider make the diagnosis.

 How is vitamin K deficiency bleeding in a newborn treated?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.